rmrk-team/evm-sample-contracts/contracts/NestableMultiAsset/README.md

 `RMRKNestableMultiAssetImpl` are hardcoded:

 - `RMRKNestableMultiAssetImpl`: represents the `name` argument and sets the name of the collection
-- `SNMR`: represents the `symbol` argument and sets the symbol of the collection
+- `SNMA`: represents the `symbol` argument and sets the symbol of the collection
 - `1000`: represents the `maxSupply_` argument and sets the maximum amount of tokens in the collection
 - `100_000_000`: represents the `pricePerMint_` argument and sets the price of minting one token in wei or the lowest denomination of the native currency of the EVM to which the smart contract is deployed to